 - More is not always better.
 The essay must be 750 words or less.
 A great essay can be written within the word limit.

 - Citations to sources is always a good idea.
 It lets the judges know you put the effort into understanding the topic.

 - Proof read your work.
 Essays with bad grammar have no chance against an essay without that issue.

 - Think outside the box.
 Many essays will follow the same thought process.
 An intelligent response off the normal path can create separation.

 Our firm will not use or disseminate your essay, personal information, or application without prior consent.
 The essay, application, and other communications are for the sole purpose of facilitating the essay scholarship contest.
-If the firm wishes to disseminate the essay or any personal information for purposes of promoting the scholarship, we will obtain consent from the applicant.
+If the firm wishes to disseminate the essay or any personal information for purposes of promoting the scholarship, we will obtain prior consent from the applicant.
 The applicant’s personal information will not be provided to third parties or used to solicit the applicant in the future.